-There are many ways to be a successful student at Nashua North and Nashua South.
-Both North and South strongly encourage each student to work hard every day to earn good grades in all your classes.
+There are many ways to be a successful student at Nashua South.
+At South, we strongly encourage each student to work hard every day to earn good grades in all your classes.
 However, if you fail a class during regular day school, there are many other ways in which you can earn credit.
-Rather than simply retaking the same course you had trouble with in the same way (day school), the Nashua Board of Education recently approved a policy which will enable you to earn credit in several different ways to help you find the best fit so you can be successful.
-This is the plan: